Ashwinkarnati/AI-Image-Prompt-Generator/README.md

-# PromptCraft AI: Advanced Image Prompt Generator
+# PromptGenius: Advanced Image Prompt Generator

 PromptCraft AI is a cutting-edge web application that enables users to generate advanced image prompts using Google Generative AI (Gemini) .
 Users can customize various aspects of their prompt such as title, description, design style, color palette, and idea.
 This platform is built with Next.js and features a sleek, responsive UI.